alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-09-04-realtime-architecture-with-apache-kafka.markdown

 ### Alternative Approach

 An alternative approach that can be used for prototyping and a relatively solid MVP is to use something like MongoDB Streams (or Firebase, or RethinkDB) to listen to changes to a collection where the states are stored and modified in place.
 Each document is the atomic unit of change.
-A customer can subscribe to 1 to many documents.
-All changes are propagated to all publishers and the publisher decides who are the correct recipients.
+A customer can subscribe to one to many documents.
+All changes are propagated to all publishers and the publisher decides which are the correct recipients.

-This take on the architecture allows a simpler model where the developers are freed from managing complex problems, like persistence, synchronization and restores, reducing the number of dependencies and simplifying operations (Redis, Kafka).
+This take on the architecture allows a simpler model where the developers are freed from managing complex problems, like persistence, synchronization and restores, while reducing the number of dependencies and simplifying operations.